elastic/elasticsearch-rails/opensearch-model/README.md

 #### Search results

-The returned `response` object is a rich wrapper around the JSON returned from Elasticsearch, providing access to response metadata and the actual results ("hits").
+The returned `response` object is a rich wrapper around the JSON returned from OpenSearch, providing access to response metadata and the actual results ("hits").

 Each "hit" is wrapped in the `Result` class, and provides method access